 • Description of your proposed plan:

-• audience you intent to target;
+• audience you intent to focus on;

 • relationship between your organization and the audience;